ryouze/header-warden/README.md

 #include <vector>     // for std::vector
 ```

 After running header-warden, you will receive a report that lists all standard library functions used in your code, along with the corresponding `#include` directives.
 This will help you ensure that all standard library functions are correctly listed as comments after the `#include` directive.
-Links to [cppreference.com](https://en.cppreference.com/) are also provided for missing functions, which makes it easy to find the correct header.
+Links to [cppreference.com](https://en.cppreference.com/) are also provided for missing functions, making it easy to find the correct header.

 ```
 -- 1) BARE INCLUDES --